Rohingya genocide: Censorship and harassment of journalists

 Since the 25 August incident, Myanmar blocked media access and the visits of international bodies to Rakhine State.
 Near Rangoon on 12 December 2017, two Reuters journalists who had been covering the refugee story were charged and imprisoned by the police for violating a 1923 colonial law related to secrecy.
 On 1 February 2018, a Myanmar court denied bail for the two Reuters journalists.
 The UN Secretary-General António Guterres expressed his concern and called for the release of the two journalists, who were released on 7 May 2019 along with over 6,000 other prisoners in a presidential pardon.

 Clearance operations

-According to the Mission report of OHCHR (released on 11 October 2017 by the United Nations Office of the High Commissioner for Human Rights), the Burmenese military began a "systematic" process of driving hundreds of thousands of Rohingya from Myanmar in early August 2017.
+According to the Mission report of OHCHR (released on 11 October 2017 by the United Nations Office of the High Commissioner for Human Rights), the Burmese military began a "systematic" process of driving hundreds of thousands of Rohingya from Myanmar in early August 2017.
 The report noted that "prior to the incidents and crackdown of 25 August, a strategy was pursued to":